 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Carole Burns, who will advise you on the best myopia treatment for your child.Myopia Management Center At Professional Vision Care serves patients in Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.
+Speak with Dr. Carole Burns, who will advise you on the best myopia treatment for your child.Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.